jameelmoses/acf-flexible-content-preview/readme.txt

 `add_filter( 'acf-flexible-content-preview.images', $images );`

-= Credit =

-Credit largely goes to @BeAPI for their [bea-beautiful-flexible](https://github.com/BeAPI/bea-beautiful-flexible) plugin.
-This plugin began using their plugin as a starting point.

 = Issues & Feature Requests =

 If you identify any errors or have an idea for improving the plugin, feel free to open an [issue](https://github.com/jameelmoses/acf-flexible-content-preview/issues) or [create a pull request](https://github.com/jameelmoses/acf-flexible-content-preview/pulls).
 Please provide as much info as needed in order to help resolving or approve your request.